google-deepmind/optax/README.md

 ## Installation

-Optax can be installed with pip directly from github, with the following command:
+Optax can be installed with pip directly from GitHub, with the following command:

 ```shell
 pip install git+git://github.com/deepmind/optax.git
 ```

-or from PyPI:
+or from PyPI,

 ```shell
 pip install optax